Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Introduction

-After a presentation of the formalism in Sec. \ref{sec:formalism} we discuss briefly some ground-state properties of closed-shell nuclei across the whole nuclear chart on the basis of Hartree-Fock and many-body perturbation theory in Sec. \ref{sec:mbpt}.
-In Sec. \ref{sec:rpa}, we study the isoscalar monopole (ISM), isovector dipole (IVD), and isoscalar quadrupole (ISQ) excitation modes of three chosen nuclei, $\nuc{Ca}{40}$, $\nuc{Zr}{90}$, and $\nuc{Pb}{208}$.
+In Sec.~\ref{sec:formalism}, we present the formalism and discuss briefly some ground-state properties of closed-shell nuclei across the whole nuclear chart on the basis of Hartree-Fock and many-body perturbation theory.
+In Sec.~\ref{sec:rpa}, we study the isoscalar monopole (ISM), isovector dipole (IVD), and isoscalar quadrupole (ISQ) excitation modes of three chosen nuclei, $\nuc{Ca}{40}$, $\nuc{Zr}{90}$, and $\nuc{Pb}{208}$.
+We provide a critical discussion in Sec.~\ref{sec:conclusion}.